Lapiths: Centauromachy

-In the Centauromachy, the Lapiths battle with the Centaurs at the wedding feast of Pirithous.
+In the Centauromachy ('Battle with Centaurs'), the Lapiths battle with the Centaurs at the wedding feast of Pirithous.
 The Centaurs had been invited, but, unused to wine, their wild nature came to the fore.
-When the bride was presented to greet the guests, the centaur Eurytion leapt up and attempted to abduct her.
-All the other centaurs were up in a moment, straddling women and boys.
+When the bride, Hippodamia, was presented to greet the guests, the centaur Eurytion, described as "The wildest of the Centaurs", leapt up and attempted to abduct her.
+All the other centaurs were up in a moment, attempting to carry off the Greek women.
 In the battle that ensued, Theseus came to the Lapiths' aid.
 They cut off Eurytion's ears and nose and threw him out.
 After the battle the defeated Centaurs were expelled from Thessaly to the northwest.

 The Lapith Caeneus was originally a young woman named Caenis and the favorite of Poseidon, who changed her into a man at her request, and made Caeneus into an invulnerable warrior.
 Such warrior women, indistinguishable from men, were familiar among the Scythian horsemen too.
 In the battle with the centaurs Caeneus proved invulnerable, until the Centaurs crushed him with rocks and trunks of trees.
 He disappeared into the depths of the earth unharmed and was released as a sandy-headed bird.

 In later contests, the Centaurs were not so easily beaten.
 Mythic references explained the presence into historic times of primitive Lapiths in Malea and in the brigand stronghold of Pholoe in Elis as remnants of groups driven there by the centaurs.
 Some historic Greek cities bore names connected with Lapiths, and the Kypselides of Corinth claimed descent from Cæneus, while the Phylaides of Attica claimed for progenitor Koronus the Lapith.